Now Available – Banish Brain Fog – The Six-Week Brain Rescue Plan

 Typically, brain degeneration is not caused by a single nutrient deficiency or corrected by taking an isolated supplement.
 Instead, you have to identify what part of your brain is degenerating.

 Health care practitioners are not trained to identify early signs of brain degeneration.
 Patients are on their own when it comes to brain health and it’s up to you to learn what to do.

-In Save Your Brain: The Six-Week Rescue Plan, I take you through the same steps I take my patients through.
+In Banish Brain Fog – The Six-Week Brain Rescue Plan, I take you through the same steps I take my patients through.
 I show you how to identify symptoms of brain degeneration, how to change those symptoms, and then how to monitor your brain health.

 For more info about Banish Brain Fog – The Six-Week Brain Rescue Plan, please GO HERE.

 Introductory Video to Thyroid Book

 Do you take thyroid hormones yet still suffer from symptoms?
 If so, join millions of Americans who, despite normal test results, suffer low thyroid symptoms because they are misdiagnosed or mismanaged.

 Treating the thyroid is often ineffective.
 Find the real culprit, and why it doesn’t show up on a standard blood test.

 If you are a health care practitioner and would like a more detailed, larger format of the thyroid book slide show, please contact us.

 What your doctor hasn’t told you about hypothyroidism, and what you need to know